 Young girls and women can stimulate their vulva, without ever achieving orgasm.
 Perhaps they are responding to some latent instinct.
 Perhaps they are experimenting.
 Perhaps they feel that they should masturbate.
-It could be that they experience some kind of genital ‘itch’.
-They rub it for a while and then finally stop, seeming ‘satisfied’.
+It could be that they experience some kind of genital itch.
+They rub it for a while and then finally stop, seeming satisfied.
 Perhaps the rubbing has eradicated the itch much as it might do in any other part of the body.
-These orgasms occur outside any erotic context.
+These assumed orgasms occur outside any erotic context.
 Women never refer to turn-ons.

-In very rare cases, a woman has so many orgasms that she needs a trip to hospital to stop them.
+In very rare cases a woman has so many orgasms that she needs a trip to hospital to stop them.
 This is not a response to erotic stimuli.
 This is purely a nervous system disorder.
 There are a number of nervous system phenomena that have symptoms in common with orgasm.
 These include anger, fear and epilepsy.
-Orgasm is defined by the pleasure a person enjoys from the psychological erotic inputs that caused their arousal.
+Orgasm is defined by the pleasure a person enjoys from the psychological erotic stimuli that caused their arousal.

 Intercourse relies on a man having an erection.
 Women can only engage in intercourse as a response to male initiative.
-So saying that female orgasm occurs during intercourse allows any woman who has ever had intercourse to believe that she might have had an orgasm and so be considered sexually ‘normal’.
+So saying that female orgasm occurs during intercourse allows any woman who has ever had intercourse to believe that she might have had an orgasm and so be considered sexually normal, so-called.
 Yet intercourse is initiated and driven by male sex drive.

 Sex provides men with both physical gratification and the satisfaction of expressing their masculinity.
 Women don’t obtain physical gratification from sex.
 Women have sex for fun, for ego or to obtain a non-sexual reward such as a free meal.
 Most women have sex with someone they care about.

-Anyone who has had an orgasm knows that crude sexual thoughts and urges are involved.
+Anyone who has had an orgasm knows that crude sexual thoughts and genital urges are involved.
 We have a natural tendency to be embarrassed to admit these thoughts and urges.
 This is why we can be sure that women who boast about orgasm have never had one.
-They are not embarrassed because they don’t understand that arousal (and the resulting orgasm) must arise from thinking about something crude.
+They are not embarrassed because they don’t understand that sexual arousal (and the resulting orgasm) must arise from thinking about something crude.
 Women assume that orgasm arises purely from emotional sensations and physical stimulation.